metabrainz/musicbrainz-server/HACKING-IMG.md

     $ SSSSSS_STORAGE=./ssssss plackup --port 5050 -r contrib/ssssss.psgi

 Note that we're specifying a port here.
-We need the default port (5000) for musicbrainz.
+We need the default port (5000) for MusicBrainz Server.

-Now that you're running this script, mb_server should be able to upload images and indexes to `http://localhost:5050/$BUCKET`, where `$BUCKET` is the bucket name.
+Now that you're running this script, MusicBrainz Server should be able to upload images and indexes to `http://localhost:5050/$BUCKET`, where `$BUCKET` is the bucket name.